Dr Mary-Alison Durand

 My undergraduate and Masters degrees were in Applied Psychology.
 I studied at University College Cork, Ireland.
 I have a PhD in Mental Health from the University of London.
-I joined LSHTM in 2006, having worked previously at a number of UK universities and research institutions, including the University of York, Institute of Psychiatry, Royal Free Hospital and the Royal College of Psychiatrists.
+I joined LSHTM in 2006, having worked previously at a number of UK universities and research institutions.

 Affiliations